Gratitude situates one well to know what can be and must be done to challenge inequity.

 It situates one to see opportunity where others see despair. ~ Lucas Johnson

-The collection of resources below was originally posted in June 2020 following the murder of George Floyd.
-We share these resources with you as an invitation to join us in learning, taking action, and working toward individual and collective change in service of a world that is held as sacred by all and for all.
+The collection of resources below was originally posted in our No Place for Racism statement following the murder of George Floyd.
+We offer these resources as an invitation to join us in learning, taking action, and working toward individual and collective change in service of a world that is held as sacred by all, for all.

 Talks to Help you Understand Racism in America

 From passionate pleas for reform to poetic turns of phrase, these TED talks take an honest look at everyday realities of Black Americans and illuminate the way forward.

 Sounds True’s Walking Together: Growing in Awareness and Accountability, Putting Our Love into Action,” offers free resources for healing racism and creating a more compassionate world.
 Resources include a free three-part webinar on Healing Racism with Dr. Tiffany Jana.
 This 3-hour series looks at how to embrace diversity in our personal lives, in our communities and workplaces, and in the world.

 The Greater Good, a magazine that turns scientific research into stories, tips, and tools for a happier life and a more compassionate society, have gathered here pieces that explore our potential to reduce prejudice in society and in ourselves.
 Also see their Bridging Differences resources: An initiative exploring evidence-based strategies to improve dialogue, understanding, and relationships across social and political divides.

 Appreciating the richness, nuance, and insights of Krista Tippett’s conversations over the years, we offer the following from OnBeing: